loxilb-io/loxilbdocs/docs/aws-multi-az.md

 #### LoxiLB EC2 instance creation

-We will create two LoxiLB instances for this example and connect the instances wits subnets A and B created above.
+We will create two LoxiLB instances for this example and connect the instances with subnets A and B created above.

 ![image](https://github.com/loxilb-io/loxilbdocs/assets/111065900/732c6b66-33b3-4927-8864-abf03377042b)